practical-engelbart/vijaymateti.com/content/post/Building-my-blog-using-Hugo-hosted-on-AWS-S3-and-Cloudfront-CDN-Docker-style.md

 1. Make sure you have a domain name on on popular registrars like Google Domains/GCP Cloud DNS or AWS Route 53.
 I got [vijaymateti.com](https://vijaymateti.com) on AWS Route 53

-2. Create your own Hugo docker image or you can pull my Hugo docker image [vijaymateti/hugo:latest](https://hub.docker.com/r/vijaymateti/hugo) from Docker Hub which is built nightly on AWS Codebuild using alpine base image.
+2. Create your own Hugo docker image or you can pull my Hugo docker image [vijaymateti/hugo:latest](https://hub.docker.com/r/vijaymateti/hugo) from Docker Hub which is built nightly on AWS CodeBuild using alpine base image.

 {{< codeblock "Dockerfile" "dockerfile" "https://github.com/vijaymateti/vijaymateti.com/blob/master/Dockerfile" "Dockerfile" >}}